Anne Carly Abad

 John Sheng has been living in Sydney for over 20 years.
 His short-story collection, chengshi zhi lian (Love in the City), was recently published by Otherland

 Daren Shiau is a fiction writer, poet and editor.
-He was the National Arts Council’s Young Artist of the Year in 2002, and has been described by The Arts Magazine as "among the most exciting" of the post-independence generation of Singapore writer.
+He was the National Arts Council’s Young Artist of the Year in 2002, and has been described by The Arts Magazine as "among the most exciting" of the post-independence generation of Singapore writers.
 His works include a novel (Heartland (1999)), a poetry collection (Peninsular: Archipelagos and Other Islands (2000)), and a microfiction collection (Velouria (2007)).